baderalsuhaim/CityEngineGame/README.md

-# JavaProj
+# City Engine Game - 1st year final project

+## About the game
-2nd term project for the "Programming in Java" module at City, University of London.
+The game is my 1st year final project for the "Programming in Java" module at City, University of London.

 The task is to create a simple 2D Game using the engine provided by the university based on the JBOX2D engine for Java.

+## Objectives
 The objective of the Game so far is to make the controllable Walker collect all the coins spawned in the world, which right now are spawned at hard coded positions, but will